-Responsible entities must submit a sufficient list of additional projects and management strategies to DEP no later than January 14, 2026, to be compliant with the upcoming BMAP milestone or be subject to further department enforcement.
+Responsible entities must submit a sufficient list of creditable projects with estimated reductions which demonstrates how the entity is going to meet their milestone to DEP no later than January 14, 2026, to be compliant with the upcoming BMAP milestone or be subject to department enforcement.

 If any lead entity is unable to submit a sufficient list of eligible management strategies to meet their next 5-year milestone reductions, specific project identification efforts are required to be submitted by January 14, 2026.
 Any such project identification efforts must define the purpose of and a timeline to identify sufficient projects to meet the upcoming milestone.
 The project description and estimated completion date for any such project identification effort must be provided and reflect the urgency of defining, funding, and implementing projects to meet the upcoming and future BMAP milestones.

-These planning efforts are ineligible for BMAP credit themselves but are necessary to demonstrate that additional eligible management actions will be forthcoming and BMAP compliance will be achieved.
+These planning efforts are ineligible for BMAP credit themselves but are necessary to demonstrate additional eligible management actions will be forthcoming and BMAP compliance will be achieved.
 Only those entities that provide sufficient project identification efforts will be deemed as possessing a defined compliance schedule.
-Those entities without an adequate project list nor a defined compliance schedule to meet their upcoming 5-year milestone may be subject to enforcement actions.

-Examples of project identification efforts include:
+Those entities without an adequate project list or a defined compliance schedule to meet their upcoming 5-year milestone may be subject to enforcement actions.
+Examples of project identification efforts include the following:

-- Planning and identifying water quality projects and related costs and schedules in specific plans: - Feasibility studies (e.g., stormwater feasibility studies or wastewater feasibility studies). - o Flood mitigation plans with nutrient management components. - o Basinwide water quality management plans. - Nutrient management plans. - Applying for external project funding. - Developing interagency/interdepartmental agreements or MOUs for collaboration on nutrient reduction projects that cross jurisdictional or administrative boundaries. - Updating future growth considerations in local comprehensive plans, land development reviews, and audits of relevant codes and ordinances - Updating existing remediation plans. - Monitoring water quality in support of project planning and implementation. - Researching innovative technologies.
+- Planning and identifying water quality projects and related costs and schedules in specific plans: - Feasibility studies (e.g., stormwater feasibility studies or wastewater feasibility studies). - Flood mitigation plans with nutrient management components. - Basinwide water quality management plans. - Nutrient management plans. - Applying for external project funding. - Developing interagency/interdepartmental agreements or MOUs for collaboration on nutrient reduction projects that cross jurisdictional or administrative boundaries. - Updating future growth considerations in local comprehensive plans, land development reviews, and audits of relevant codes and ordinances - Updating existing remediation plans. - Monitoring water quality in support of project planning and implementation. - Researching innovative technologies.

-Appendix D: Wastewater Facilities
+Appendix D. Wastewater Facilities

 DEP has determined that certain WWTFs providing reclaimed water for the purpose of commercial or residential irrigation or that is otherwise being land applied within this BMAP area are causing or contributing to the nutrient impairments being addressed in this BMAP.
-Based on DEP's determination, the facilities listed below are subject to the nitrogen and phosphorus limits set forth in section 403.086, F.S.
+Based on DEP's determination, the facilities listed below are subject to the nitrogen and phosphorus limits set forth in section 403.086(1)(c)3., F.S.
+The list of facilities provided below does not include those facilities that are otherwise required to meet the advanced wastewater treatment limits for phosphorous and nitrogen pursuant to Table 23 and Table 24 above.